Stanley Bernard: International career

 Stanley first represented his country as a 12-year-old in 1998.
 He would play numerous times for various age group sides, including the Malaysia U20 team in 2004-2005 under Jorvan Vieira and the Malaysia U23 in 2009.
 Later that year, he played for the senior national side for the first time.
 He earned his first full caps in two games against Zimbabwe and would also face regional rivals Indonesia.
 He was also in the 23-man squad for two friendlies against touring Manchester United in July 2009, coming off the bench in both games.

 Broadcasting career

 In 2012, Stanley made increasingly regular guest appearances for Astro SuperSport on the popular Bola@Mamak programme, which was nominated for Best Talk Show in the Asian Television Awards.
 From August 2013, he contributed as a pundit on SuperSport’s English Premier League coverage and was a regular guest on the FourFourTwo Snapshot radio show on Lite FM in Malaysia.
 Stanley also works regularly as a co-commentator for the coverage on Astro Arena of the Malaysia Super League.

 Management career

 Kuala Lumpur City

 On 13 December 2020, Stanley was appointed by his former club as the CEO of Kuala Lumpur City.
 After one year Stanley joined KL City management, the club had won 2021 Malaysia Cup.
 Thus, winning the cup for the first time in 32 years.

 Malaysia

 In April 2025, Stanley was appointed Deputy CEO of Malaysia national football team.

+Persib Bandung

+Bernard later became involved with Persib Bandung and PT Persib Bandung Bermartabat.